sergeigribanov/Envelop/README.md

 ```
 For FTest use this code: https://github.com/cms-analysis/flashggFinalFit/tree/topic-migrate-to-cmssw_747 <br />
 In this directory replace the file fTest.cpp from the directory: flashggFinalFit/Background/test/ to the the same file from: https://github.com/ivovtin/Envelop/blob/master/FTest/fTest.cpp <br />
-To comil the project go to flashggFinalFit/Background <br /> abd type
+To comil the project go to flashggFinalFit/Background <br /> and type
 ```
 make
 ```